evan-erdos/trail-of-cthulhu/story/act-1/seq-0/index.md

 ---
-redirect_from: "/story/act-0/seq-7/"
 layout: sequence
 title:  The Turncoat
-seq:     0
 ---

 The party has regrouped in the ruins surrounding the burned school.